 Your decision concerning which plea to enter is very important.
 Please consider each plea carefully before making a decision.
 If you plead "Guilty" or "Nolo Contendere" in open court, you should be prepared to pay the fine and court costs immediately.
 The Court will inform you regarding fine payment requirements.
+A phone call to the court regarding your citation is not an appearance.

 Plea of Guilty